Blockchain investment in the US this year has already outpaced 2017’s figures: report

 The auditing firm suggests that we will continue to witness an emphasis on partnerships between retailers and technology leaders worldwide, developing relationships to secure a piece of the lucrative fintech value chain.

 Distributed ledger technologies have a way of making the digital real, allowing properties like non-fungibility and finiteness to be reliably used in the digital world for the first time.
-For example, digital art auction house Portion is using blockchain technology to to turn back the clock on some rooted online-only issues.
+For example, digital art auction house Portion is using blockchain technology to turn back the clock on some rooted online-only issues.

 Hitachi, a multinational Japanese technology company, has begun trialing a blockchain-based biometrics authentication system which can settle everyday retail coupon payments using shoppers’ fingerprints.